neutron-org/neutron-docs/docs/neutron/feerefunder/overview.md

 * `ack_fee` - amount of coins to refund relayer for submittting ack message for a particular IBC packet (i.e. `500untrn`);
 * `timeout_fee` - amount of coins to refund relayer for submitting timeout message for a particular IBC packet (i.e. `500untrn`);
 * `recv_fee` - currently is used for compatibility with ICS-29 interface only and **must be set to zero** (i.e. `0untrn`), because Neutron's fee module can't refund relayers for submission of `Recv` IBC packets due to compatibility with target chains.
-* `payer` - optional address of the contract which will pay for the fees.
+* `payer` - optional address which will pay for the fees.
 Please note that payer must give allowance to the contract to spend fees.

 > **Note:** the fees can be specified only in native Cosmos-SDK coins.
 CW-20 coins are not supported!